eddy-geek/kwinactivate/README.md

 kwinactivate
 ============

-kde plasma/kwin script to cycle through windows with hotkeys
+Kde plasma/kwin script to cycle through windows with hotkeys

 ## Installation
     plasmapkg -t kwinscript -i .

 ## Activation

 You can enable or disable the plugin, after installation, using *System Settings*, under *Window Behaviour › KWin Scripts*.

 ## Usage